Sun Jewel Melon

 Inventory, ea : 0

-Sun Jewel melons are available in the late summer and fall.
+Sun Jewel melons are available in the summer through early fall.

 Sun Jewel melons, botanically classified as Cucumis melo, are a variety of Korean melon belonging to the Cucurbitaceae family.
 The small, bright yellow melons are a type of sweet melon favored for their crisp, juicy flesh.
 There are many varieties of Korean melons cultivated worldwide, and the melons are generally known as Golden melon, Korean Sweet melon, Yellow melon, Chamoe, Chameh, Chamae, and Chanwae in Korea, Dura Gan in Vietnam, Huangjingua or Tian Gua in China, and Makuwa in Japan.
 Sun Jewel melons are entirely edible, including the skin, rind, and seeds, and the melons are versatile, consumed in sweet and savory preparations, similar to cucumbers.
 The melons are commercially cultivated in Asia and are grown on a smaller scale in North America and Europe.
 The variety is also sown in home gardens as an easy-to-grow, drought tolerant, and compact novelty melon.

 Sun Jewel melons are a source of fiber to regulate the digestive tract, vitamin A to maintain healthy organ functioning, and calcium to build strong bones and teeth.
 The melons also provide potassium to balance fluid levels within the body, vitamin C to strengthen the immune system while reducing inflammation, and vitamin K to assist in faster wound healing.
 In Korea, melons are consumed as a natural digestive aid and added source of hydration.